SergeyLankevich/rl_algos/README.md

 demo - preexecuted example of working A2C agent in MountainCar-v0;

-models - examples of succesful models
+models - examples of successful models